zzybluebell/tp/docs/UserGuide.md

 :exclamation: **Note:**
    * Transaction date and time cannot be modified once a transaction is added.
-   * Credit will be changed based on the bill amount of added transaction.
+   * Credit will be changed based on billing amount in related transaction.
-   * Points will be increased when bill amount is greater than the bill amount added in last time.
-On the contrary, points will not be affected and will stay the same when the bill amount is lesser than the bill amount added in last time.
+   * Points will be increased when billing amount is greater than the billing amount added in last time.
+On the contrary, point will not be affected and will stay the same when billing amount is lesser than the billing amount added in last time.
 </div>

 <label id="15"></label>